rndme/cia/README.md

 Only actions can directly modify or replace the state, all others get a _copy_ of it via `.getState()`.
 Having only a copy, even poorly written code can safely consume the state without fear of pollution or cross-talk.
 This applies even to non-immutable states, which can often be simpler to implement/integrate than immutable structures.
 CIA makes both options simple and reliable.

 ### State changes from dynamic action collections
-All state changes happen from one place (the store), from one (or more) discrete named methods.
-These named methods can be known at author-time, assisting IDEs and code-completion more than string constants.
-Defining an action type automatically creates a method and registers that method to respond to specific actions.
-The actions can be `.dispatch('SAVE')`ed or called directly (`.actions.SAVE()`).
+All state changes happen from one place (the store), from one (or more) discrete named methods, forming single-concern self-contained interchangable parts.
+Action methods are known at author-time, assisting IDE features and code-completion.
+Defining an action type automatically creates a corresponding method.
+Actions can be `.dispatch()`ed or called methodically (`.actions.SAVE()`).

 ### undo() capability w/o state snapshots
 One can replay a chess game by writing down the position of each piece at every turn, but piece-move _notations_ better for the wrist.
 Likewise, CIA makes one snapshot of the state at init, then accumulates any actions and params applied from there.
 Only action names and options are stored, not whole state, which scales well to very large models of state.

 Re-starting at the beginning and re-applying every action to a given point can re-create any state achieved since init.
 Following the convention that actions cannot dispatch other actions, even slow async jobs that eventually dispatched actions will instantly re-apply their results, so "doing it all over" is not painful.